MateuszZalew/active-directory-home-lab/README.md

 ### Desktop Background Policy

-Configured Desktop Wallpaper for the Management OU.
+Configured a desktop wallpaper GPO and linked it to the Management OU.
 The background.jpg file has been added in the `NETLOGON` shared directory.

 File:
 ```